garrandall/popular-music-data/tracks/best-life-cardi-b-chance-the-rapper.md

 Hey, y'all know good and damn well I don't want no champagne But can we please get some more champagne?
 Please, no Andre, G like 'Venchy
-Reach like 'Bron James, pep talk from YoncÃ©
+Reach like 'Bron James, pep talk from Yoncé
 'Member my hands had ash like Pompeii
 Now they hold cash, won't peak like Dante